-There have been rumours for a few weeks about the closure of Cleveleys Tesco, because of untenable rent rises.
+There have been rumours for a few weeks about the closure of Cleveleys Tesco, because of rent costs.
 It was confirmed to staff on Friday 3 August 2018.
-Over the weekend it’s become clear that the community of Cleveleys want to fight to keep the vibrancy of our high street.
+It’s clear that the community of Cleveleys want to fight to keep the vibrancy of our high street.
 So now we turn our attentions to what we can actually DO next.

 The alarming thing about the news that Cleveleys Tesco Metro will close in the near future is that it feels like the thin end of the wedge.
 It’s one, single shop worth having, and worth coming into Cleveleys for.
 It’s one of the anchor stores which give people a reason to come to town.
 Once they are here they spend with other retailers.